 You may not realize it, but the climate plays an important part in new window selection.
 As New Yorkers are well aware, the months from November – March experience the coldest weather, and July – August, the hottest.
-Choosing windows such as double-pane or triple-pane will help regulate those temperatures better than single-pane, keeping your properties interior at a pleasant level of comfort.
+Choosing windows such as a double-pane window or a triple-pane window will help regulate those temperatures better than single-pane, keeping your properties interior at a pleasant level of comfort.
 Double and triple-pane windows help reduce the additional wear and tear on the HVAC system and results in lower utility bills.

 Funding Options for New Windows in New York City